Photo book Gelsenkirchen beyond football

-The photo book does not have a classical, formal photo-documentary claim that questions, for example, thematically outlined aspects of the city’s social life.
-The viewers encounter the content of the photographs rather by chance, as if they were taking a walk through the city, unfamiliar with the place, letting themselves drift without having a specific goal, similar to Klingberg’s photo book DANZIG.
+The photo book does not have a classic, formal photo-documentary claim that questions aspects of the city’s social life that are outlined in a theme.
+The viewers encounter the content of the photographs rather by chance, as if they were taking a walk through the city, unfamiliar with the place, letting themselves drift without having a specific goal, similar to Klingberg’s photo book → Gdansk.

 Less random, however, are the portraits.
 These were usually taken as part of photo projects and, because of their stylisation, seem less fleeting than the street scenes taken “out of the blue”, even though nothing can be learned about the people themselves.
 Nevertheless, the people in the portraits, some of which are very close, appear to the viewer as good friends or old acquaintances.
 At the very least, they are people from the neighbourhood whom one has passed by before and whose faces one remembers.

 If you are looking for dilapidated industrial ruins or illuminated industrial culture in this photo book, you won’t find it.
 Klingberg has deliberately refrained from depicting post-industrial Ruhr Valley romanticism in an elaborately processed digi-look.
 The visual language is simple.
 Little technology, much content.
 The photographer shows people harvesting potatoes, young people jumping off a bridge into the canal, neighbours, friends, drug addicts, drunkards, pictures of a special wedding, dementia patients, illegal sprayers, children in a youth home and a passport picture series that has a sad background.
 Moreover, this photo book clearly shows the diversity of the city that has grown over the decades.

 Price: EUR 29,00

 The book is available under ISBN: 978-3-748574-31-6 in → local bookshops